Marian Koshland Science Museum. 3D Brain. Copyright © Society for Neuroscience (2017).

 What follows is a project-in-process.
 It is being done to assist the staff at our centers in their work using EEG Biofeedback (neurofeedback).
 It is to be a part of The Companion to The Neurofeedback Book which is being written at this time.
 If it can be a helpful starting point for others, then they are welcome to use it.
 Each BA has many different functions associated with it.
 Functions for each Brodmann area are outlined below.
 NOTE: Please do not get confused.
-Dr. Interactive Brain.
+Interactive Brain.
 BrainInfo.
 Allen Brain Atlas: Human Brain.
 Pocket Brain Version 1.0 – Review By Areo Saffarzadeh, MS3.

 CH 12 Functional Areas of the Cerebral Cortex.
 Functional Areas of The Cerebral Cortex.
 We have two types of functional areas: Sensory areas •Primary Sensory Cortex – makes you aware of a sensation •Association areas – give meaning to/make associations with a sensation •Multimodal Association Areas – make associations between different types of stimuli Motor areas – allow you to act upon a sensation •Premotor Cortex – plans movements; then •Primary Motor Cortex – sends signals to generate movements •2 special motor cortices (Frontal Eye Field, Broca’s area) Primary Sensory Cortex For each of the major senses, there is an area called the primary sensory cortex.

 Anatomy and Function.
 3D Slicer.
 Structure: precentral gyrus.
 Chapter 1: Introduction.
 An understanding of functional neuroanatomy is critical to understanding the symptoms of nervous system damage.
 Most disorders of the nervous system either target particular brain structures or target components of functional systems.
 Therefore, knowing these structures and their basic functions permits localization of the nervous system damage.
 This chapter will consider the important elements of clinical neuroanatomy.
 There are several good texts that provide greater detail on these systems (1-3).
+An atlas of brain structures is essential to the study of neuroanatomy.
+This review will discuss the cellular components of the nervous system first and then will consider the peripheral nervous system (PNS) before discussing the Central nervous system (CNS).
+1. 2.
+3. 4.

 Chapter 9: Limbic System.
 The limbic system is a convenient way of describing several functionally and anatomically interconnected nuclei and cortical structures that are located in the telencephalon and diencephalon.
 These nuclei serve several functions, however most have to do with control of functions necessary for self preservation and species preservation.
 They regulate autonomic and endocrine function, particularly in response to emotional stimuli.
 They set the level of arousal and are involved in motivation and reinforcing behaviors.
 Chapter 11: The Cerebral Cortex.
 General Organization The cerebral cortex is the outer covering of gray matter over the hemispheres.

 This is typically 2- 3 mm thick, covering the gyri and sulci.
 Certain cortical regions have somewhat simpler functions, termed the primary cortices.
 These include areas directly receiving sensory input (vision, hearing, somatic sensation) or directly involved in production of limb or eye movements.
+The association cortices subserve more complex functions.
 Cortex - cortex.pdf.
 Focus on Brain Disorders.
 Allen Institute for Brain Science: Home.
 Interactive Tour of the Brain.